MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

     ```

     > [!NOTE]
-    > The script may take hours to complete, depending on the size and permissions configured as well as your connection.
+    > The script might take hours to complete, depending on the size and permissions configured as well as your connection.

 5. The script creates a file named *Permissions.csv*.
-6. Open the file, filter or format the data into a table and save as an *.xlxs* file (for filtering).
+6. Open the file, then filter or format the data into a table and save as an `.xlxs` file.

     The **column headers** for output are shown in this image.